https://www.homejelly.com/wp-content/uploads/2018/06/8-Pro-looking-slatted-bench.jpg

 A. Place your first layer of boards face down (see diagram).
 Lay out 1 long 2″x4″ and 2 short 2″x4″s.
 Apply wood glue to 1″x4″, then place on top and screw down.
 TIP: Start with your best-looking top board first.
 This will be the front of your bench.

-OOPSIE TIP: once you’re ready to screw together your boards, you’ll want to first line them up where you want them, then create another PILOT HOLE by drilling through to the board you are going to screw in to.
-You’ll avoid the dreaded “gap creep” that can happen when your screw doesn’t want to enter the wood.
+Once you’re ready to screw together your boards, you’ll want first to line them up where you want them, then create another PILOT HOLE by drilling through to the board you are going to screw into.
+You’ll avoid the gap creep that can happen when your screw doesn’t want to enter the wood.

 3. Repeat by laying down a 1″x4″.
 Again, add second pilot holes, glue, then screw down both the top and leg 2″x4″s.

-OOPSIE TIP: Check the top edges of your bench as you go to insure you have no gaps.
-This will make for a FANTASTIC-looking project!
+Check the top edges of your bench as you go to ensure you have no gaps.

 4. Continue until you’re done!
 If you’d like, you can fill the back of your bench (the painted part) with wood filler, then paint over for a more finished look.